xzhang03/Photometry_analysis/README.md

 If you use the photometry square-wave cubes
 1. Run tcpPreprocess
-2. Change the settings on the top of tcpAlign
-3. Run tcpAlign
+2. Run tcpAlign

 If you use lock-in amplifiers
-1. Change the settings on the top of tcpAlign
-2. Change the settings on the top of tcpAlign
-3. Run tcpAlign
+1. Run tcpAlign

 If you use the photometry sine-wave cubes
-1. Run tcpDemodulation_TD
+1. Run tcpDemodulation
-2. Change the settings on the top of tcpAlign
 3. Run tcpAlign